 Photo © 2018 by Elena Seibert

-Brenda began her newest book, The Impeachers: The Trial of Andrew Johnson and the Dream of a New Nation, six years ago — deep into Obama presidency — when impeachment wasn’t on anyone’s mind.
+Brenda began her newest book, The Impeachers: The Trial of Andrew Johnson and the Dream of a Just Nation, six years ago — deep into Obama presidency — when impeachment wasn’t on anyone’s mind.
 But fascinated by the first-ever impeachment of a U.S. president, she learned what happened and now dramatically recounts the story of the period shortly after Abraham Lincoln’s assassination, when Vice-President Andrew Johnson, now “the Accidental President,” ignored Congress, pardoned rebel leaders, promoted white supremacy, opposed civil rights, and called Reconstruction unnecessary.
 Congress had to stop the American president who acted like a king.

 “A landmark study,” says Ron Chernow of The Impeachers; “An elegant story stuffed with alluring character sketches and dramatic moments, both legal and political,” Michael Kazan writes in The New Republic.
 “Riveting and absorbing,” Jennifer Szalai says in the New York Times.